 Like your dressings spicier?
 Add a little heat!
 Try adding ¼ teaspoon of cayenne pepper or dried red pepper flakes to this blackberry balsamic dressing recipe for a little flavour kick.

 If you'd like this dressing a little thinner, add a few tablespoons of water, one at a time until you get the consistency you prefer.

 For a complete guide to making your own healthy salad dressings and 7 more homemade dressing recipes, check How to Make Homemade Salad Dressing.

 - 1 cup blackberries

-- 2 tsp tamari or soy sauce or coconut aminos
+- 2 teaspoon tamari or soy sauce or coconut aminos

-- 1 tbsp sweetener Monkfruit with erythritol, or sugar, or honey, or agave
+- 1 tablespoon sweetener Monkfruit with erythritol, or sugar, or honey, or agave

 - Wash blackberries.
 Add all ingredients to a high-speed blender and blend until smooth.